Skip to main content

 Health

-For many of us, good health ensures independence, security, and productivity as we age.
-Yet millions struggle every day with health and safety challenges such as chronic disease, falls, and mental health issues—all of which can severely impact quality of life.
-NCOA produces solutions that address social and behavioral determinants of health and well-being.
+For many of us, good health helps ensure independence, security, and productivity as we age.
+Yet, health and safety challenges, such as chronic conditions, falls, and mental health issues impact millions of older Americans—all of which can impact quality of life.
+NCOA develops solutions that address health and well-being, including falls preventionnutrition, social isolation, aging in place, and access to Medicare and Medicaid.
+NCOA also supports a network of over 11,000 senior centers nationwide.

 Economic Well-Being

-NCOA is committed to helping all older adults understand the financial programs and supports available to them, including resources to find work.
+NCOA is committed to helping all older adults access the financial programs and supports available to them, including resources to find work.
 Through economic well-being initiatives, we partner with the aging services network and financial services industry to create tools for better budgeting, offer tips to avoid online scams and fraud, and support job training resources like the Senior Community Service Employment Program (SCSEP).
+We also offer resources on navigating retirement, Social Security, and benefits, including:

 Policy